bekk/aws-workshop/README.md

 ### Authenticating in the terminal

+# TODO, redo with sessions
 Access is set up using AWS Identity Center, and we'll use the single sign-on (SSO) way of authenticating, by running an interactive command to configure the environment.
+First we'll set up a SSO session, and then associate different AWS accounts with different profiles.

-1. Run `aws configure sso` and insert the following values in the interactive prompts (some inputs are empty, where we use the defaults):
+1. Run `aws configure sso-session`, and insert the following values:

     ```
-    SSO session name (Recommended): cloud-labs-ws
+    SSO session name: cloudlabs-common
     SSO start URL [None]: https://bekk-cloudlabs.awsapps.com/start
     SSO region [None]: eu-west-1
     SSO registration scopes [sso:account:access]:
     ```

-2. A browser will open.
+2. Run `aws sso login --sso-session cloudlabs-common`.
+A browser will open.
 Read the instructions in the terminal, and verify that the code is the same.

-After you've completed in the browser, you should see this output in the terminal:
+3. Now, we'll configure a *profile* that connects your session to a given AWS account.
+Run `aws configure sso --profile cloudlabs`:

     ```
+    SSO session name (Recommended): cloudlabs-common
-    There are 2 AWS accounts available to you.
+    There are 3 AWS accounts available to you.
     Using the account ID 893160086441
     The only role available to you is: ManagedAdministratorAccess
     Using the role name "ManagedAdministratorAccess"
-    ```

-3. Then there's two more interactive inputs:

-    ```
     CLI default client Region [None]: eu-west-1
     CLI default output format [None]:
     ```

+    This will setup a `cloudlabs` profile, using the `cloudlabs-common` session.
+Later, we'll add additional profiles using the same session.

 4. We can use the CLI to call the Security Token Service (STS) and retrieve information about the current user.
-Run: `aws sts get-caller-identity --profile ManagedAdministratorAccess-893160086441`.
+Run: `aws sts get-caller-identity --profile profile`.
 You should get `UserId`, `Account` and `Arn` in the output.

 ## Terraform